Ex-Trump appointee advances in California US House election

 The seat in the state’s Central Valley — sometimes called the nation's salad bowl because of its agricultural production — is expected to stay in Republican hands.

-If no candidate gets a majority, a runoff between the top two finishers will coincide with the statewide primary election June 7.
+Because no candidate was able to claim a majority of the vote, a runoff between the top two finishers will coincide with the statewide primary election June 7.

 Nunes’ unexpected departure in January created an unusual situation for his former constituents: the winner of the election will serve only months in Congress, and the district will vanish next year because of redrawn boundaries.

 There are six candidates on the ballot – four Republicans and two Democrats.
-With a potential runoff, there’s a chance two Republicans could face off for the seat in June.
+There’s a chance two Republicans could face off for the seat in June, though the Democrat Hubbard was holding the second spot.

 The 48-year-old Nunes was comfortably reelected in November 2020 before exiting with a year left in his term to join the Trump Media & Technology Group.
 The company hopes its social media platform will rival competitors like Twitter and Facebook, which blocked the former president’s accounts after the deadly storming of the U.S. Capitol on Jan.
 6.